 From a traveler’s perspective, there might be a lot to see and participate if you are lucky enough to be invited to someone’s house to observe it.
 Being open, friendly and social are the only way you are going to celebrate this festival as a local.

-Festival Highlights: Colorful decorations, lights, Dance and Music Events
+Festival Highlights: Colorful decorations, lights, Dance and Music Events, Worshiping Goddess of wealth Laxmi

 Tihar is a fun-filled festival right after Dashain.
 Wait until sunset, and you will see the whole city come to life with colorful lights, painting the skyline with reds and greens and yellows.
 Locals go out to play jingles for neighbors and relatives.

-The festival is again celebrated nationally with a 4 day holiday.
-The last day is important among the locals and brothers and sisters wish each other good health and prosperous life with garlands, tika, delicious food and gifts.
+The last day, Bhai Tika is important among the locals and brothers and sisters wish each other good health and prosperous life with garlands, tika, delicious food and gifts.

 Festival Highlights: Colorful decoration and lights, Dance and Music Events